All posts

 What does this comparison not cover?

 • CPA selection for the DIY path.
-Finding a CPA experienced with foreign-owned single-member LLCs is a separate and non-trivial search.
+Finding a CPA who actually knows foreign-owned single-member LLCs is its own project.

 • Multi-entity structures.
-Founders with multiple entities across jurisdictions have compliance requirements that exceed what any of these three paths are designed to handle at their base tiers.
+If you have multiple entities across jurisdictions, none of these three paths handle that at base tiers.

-• Sales tax and VAT obligations.
-None of these services automate multi-jurisdiction sales tax or VAT compliance, which is a separate dimension of cross-border operations.
+• Sales tax and VAT.
+None of these services automate multi-jurisdiction sales tax or VAT compliance.

 • Personal tax obligations.
-All three paths address LLC-level bookkeeping and filing, not the founder's personal tax residency obligations.
+All three paths cover LLC-level bookkeeping and filing, not your personal tax residency.

 FAQ